 Foundation repair specialists are often called in to deal with soil settlement issues, even when they involve roads, runways and structural elements other than foundations.
 The first things the contractor will do are a site inspection and recommend a soil test to assess soil conditions.
-In many cases, the URETEK void fill or deep injection method® of polymer injection will be recommended to restore structural integrity and help prevent future damage.
+In many cases, polyurethane injection will be recommended to restore structural integrity and help prevent future damage.

 Polymer injection works by flowing, filling and expanding

-The effectiveness of the Uretek void fill or deep injection techniques is due to the expansive reaction that takes place when the two chemical compounds are mixed together.
+The effectiveness of our polyurethane injection process is due to the expansive reaction that takes place when the two chemical compounds are mixed together.
 The reaction caused through the mixing of the chemicals under the pressure of the soils is extremely strong and can support up to 5 tons per square foot.

 Polymer injection can be performed directly beneath a settled structural element, or at depths of 30 ft. or more.
-Uretek’s proprietary technique of deep soil stabilization is called the Deep Injection Process®.
 Based on penetrometer tests that assess soil density, technicians establish an injection grid to target specific locations where the polymer must be placed.
 Holes are drilled in the slab or other structural element according to the injection grid; then a length of tubing is inserted in each hole.
 Tubing lengths vary based on the different injection depths that have been established.

 The 2-part polymer is mixed right at the injection nozzle that’s connected to the tubing.
 As the resin and catalyst compounds combine, a powerful chemical reaction takes place that causes the liquid mixture to expand as soon as it exits the bottom of the tube.
 The polymer begins its expansive foaming action as it flows into the soil.
 Because the expanding material naturally follows the path of least resistance, it flows and fills where it’s needed most to increase soil strength.

 The polymer stops expanding as quickly as it started, hardening within a minute or so.
 Within 15 minutes, it has attained about 90% of its final strength.
 Experienced technicians can tailor this injection process to lift settled slabs and other structural elements back to their original positions, while also stabilizing the surrounding soil to prevent future settlement.
-The Uretek Void Fill or Deep Injection Methods can lift and support tremendous loads.
 Polymer injection is a practical, effective and economic way to solve a wide range of soil settlement problems.